 - Spend several days visiting the Grand Teton National Park.
 You’ll find breathtaking scenery and plenty of history.
-Take the family on a wagon ride, watch the afternoon shoot out, hike into one of numerous mountain lakes, take a horse back ride or just drive around the park and see the sites.
+Take the family on a wagon ride, watch the afternoon shoot out, hike into one of numerous mountain lakes, take a horseback ride or just drive around the park and see the sites.

 - Yellowstone National Park is not far from here.
 Plan at least 3 days to see the park.
-Watch the powerful geysers, hot springs and mud pots.
-Keep your eyes peeled for buffalo, bears, antelope, deer, moose and more!
+Watch the powerful geysers, hot springs, and mud pots.
+Keep your eyes peeled for buffalo, bears, antelope, deer, moose, and more!
 Don’t skip heading to West Yellowstone for the Grizzly and Wolf Preserve.

 - From here, spend about 5 hours driving through beautiful and historic Montana.

-- Reach the River Dance Lodge and spend time in our custom built log cabins.
-Enjoy whitewater rafting, horseback riding, fly fishing, hiking and gourmet dining.
+- Reach the River Dance Lodge and spend time in our custom-built log cabins.
+Enjoy whitewater rafting, horseback riding, fly fishing, hiking, and gourmet dining.

 - After your stay, drive east on Highway 12.
 You’ll be following the Lewis and Clark Trail so take your time and stop at many of the historic Lewis and Clark areas.

 - Cross Lolo Pass, which is a beautiful mountain drive, and head up to Glacier National Park.
-Named for the rivers of ice that continue to carve its spectacular alpine landscape here, Glacier National Park is a true pristine wilderness and the national park people would most like to revisit.
+Named for the rivers of ice that continue to carve its spectacular alpine landscape here, Glacier National Park is a truly pristine wilderness and the national park people would most like to revisit.